 Certification: University of Nevada, Reno

-This is Ms. Mancuso’s sixth year teaching middle school Math at the Lake Tahoe School.
-She also serves as the Math Coordinator for the elementary school, where she works closely with the elementary school teachers to create personalized strategies for each student.
+This is Ms. Mancuso’s twelfth year at Lake Tahoe School.
+She currently teaches Middle School Math and 6th Grade Humanities at LTS, while also overseeing and coordinating the elementary math scope and sequence.
 Ms. Mancuso is a coach for the LTS volleyball team and is the proud parent of a Lake Tahoe School alumna.
 Outside of school, she enjoys hiking and beach volleyball.

 Madelyn Rios, PreK-5th Grade Science